-WATER SERVICES RECOMMENDATION

-Approve with conditions

-• Approved as a Concept Plan only.
+WATER SERVICES RECOMMENDATION Approve with conditions Approved as a Concept Plan only.
 Public and/or private Water and Sanitary Sewer construction plans must be submitted and approved prior to Final Site Plan/SP approval.
 The approved construction plans must match the Final Site Plan/SP plans.
 Submittal of an availability study is required before the Final SP can be reviewed.
 Once this study has been submitted, the applicant will need to address any outstanding issues brought forth by the results of this study.
 A minimum of 30% of W&S Capacity must be paid before issuance of building permits.

-STAFF RECOMMENDATION Staff recommends disapproval due to lack of approval from all reviewing agencies.
-If approved, staff recommends the following conditions: CONDITIONS (if approved) - 1.
+STAFF RECOMMENDATION Staff recommends approval with conditions.

+CONDITIONS - 1.
 Comply with all conditions and requirements of Metro reviewing agencies. - 2.
 Pursuant to 2-2.5.e of the Metro Subdivision Regulations, because this application has received conditional approval from the Planning Commission, that approval shall expire unless revised plans showing the conditions on the face of the plans are submitted prior to or with any application for a final site plan or final plat. - 3.
 Pursuant to 2-2.5.f of the Metro Subdivision Regulations, the approval of a concept plan shall be effective for four years from the date of Planning Commission approval to the recording of the final plat or a phase of the plat as described in Section 2-2.5.g.
+Mr. Shane presented the staff recommendation to approve with conditions.
+He stated it was previously published as a disapproval, but it has since been updated as an approval with conditions, and a memo has been given to the Commissioners detailing that fact.
+Doug Sloan, 6354 Torrington Road, spoke in favor of the application.
+Chair Adkins closed the Public Hearing.